An Insider's Guide To México City

 Where to stay, what to see, and most importantly where to eat in the foodie capital of the world, CDMX.

-- Super pleasant temperatures, up to 25 Celsius during the day in fall (we visited in November).
+- Very pleasant temperatures, up to 25 Celsius during the day (we visited in November).
 Chilly in the evenings and mornings.
 The city has an amazing light.
 The streets are filled with the most beautiful soft glow.

 - 2250m (7500 ft), you can feel it, very dry.

 - Don't take taxis, only Ubers, which are very well-priced.